laser/laser.github.io/blog/20131201-generators-es6.md

 ```

 Now an error thrown inside any of these three calls will be caught by the
 single catch block.
-And – just like in the vanilla JavaScript example – an
+And - just like in the vanilla JavaScript example - an
 exception thrown from inside of any of the three calls will prevent the
 subsequent functions from being called.
 Very nice.

 ## Concurrent Operations

-Just because your generator code runs from top-to-bottom doesn’t mean you can’t
+Just because your generator code runs from top-to-bottom doesn't mean you can't
 handle multiple asynchronous operations concurrently.
 Libraries like genny and
 gen-run and co provide APIs do this, and basically reduce to yielding some
 enumeration of asynchronous operations to be completed before the generator is